nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 ### 7. Contaminant Removal

 > A major issue with low biomass data is the high potential for contamination due to the low amount of DNA extracted from the samples.
 Because negative control/blank samples should by theory be contaminant free, any sequence detected in the negative control is a potential contaminant.
 To filter out contaminants found in negative control samples that may have been due to cross contamination in the lab, we use a read mapping approach.
-First negative/blank control sample reads are assembled then the filtered and trimmed reads from each low-biomass sample are mapped to the assembled contigs from the negative/blank control samples.
+First negative/blank control sample reads are assembled then the filtered, trimmed, and human-removed reads from each low-biomass sample are mapped to the assembled contigs from the negative/blank control samples.
 Reads mapping to the assembled contigs are categorized as contaminants and are therefore filtered out and thus excluded from downstream analyses.

 ### 7a.
 Assemble Contaminants